iProov/ios/WaterlooBank/Pods/iProov/README.md

 #### New in 5.2: UI Customization Options

-The above methods can now be called with an optional UIOptions struct:
+The above methods can now be called with an optional IProovConfig struct:

 ```
-  var uiOptions = UIOptions()
+  var iproovConfig = IProovConfig()
-  uiOptions.autoStart = //instead of requiring a user tap, auto-countdown from 3 when face is detected.
+  iproovConfig.autoStart = true //instead of requiring a user tap, auto-countdown from 3 when face is detected.
 Default true
-  uiOptions.localeOverride = "en" //overrides the device locale setting for the iProov SDK.
+  iproovConfig.localeOverride = "en" //overrides the device locale setting for the iProov SDK.
 Must be a 2-letter ISO 639-1 code: http://www.loc.gov/standards/iso639-2/php/code_list.php
-  uiOptions.backgroundTint = UIColor.black //background colour shown after the flashing stops.
+  iproovConfig.backgroundTint = UIColor.black //background colour shown after the flashing stops.
 Default UIColor.black
-  uiOptions.indeterminateSpinner = false //when true, shows an indeterminate upload progress instead of a progress bar.
+  iproovConfig.indeterminateSpinner = false //when true, shows an indeterminate upload progress instead of a progress bar.
 Default false
-  uiOptions.spinnerTint = UIColor.white //only has an effect when setShowIndeterminateSpinner is true.
+  iproovConfig.spinnerTint = UIColor.white //only has an effect when setShowIndeterminateSpinner is true.
 Default UIColor.white
+  iproovConfig.privacyPolicyDisabled = false //when true, prevents the privacy policy from showing on first IProov.
+Default false
+  iproovConfig.instructionsDialogDisabled = false //when true, prevents the instructions dialog pop-up from showing.
+Default false
+  iproovConfig.messageDisabled = false //when true, prevents the "you are about to IProov as <user>" message from showing.
+Default false

-  IProov.verify(withServiceProvider: serviceProvider, username: username, animated: true, uiOptions: uiOptions) { (result) in
+  IProov.verify(withServiceProvider: serviceProvider, username: username, animated: true, iproovConfig: iproovConfig) { (result) in

     ...